Carotenoid complex: Role in Biology

 Carotenoids help living species to adapt to environmental stresses, in particular temperature variations by making complexes with lipids.

 Their role in supporting photosynthesis is also well documented.

 Since plants, or microorganisms such algae, fungi and bacteria, have exposure to a much higher day-night, seasonal or other environmental temperature variability than animals, it is not surprising that the level of carotenoids in their tissues is 10^{3} – 10^{6} higher than in animals.
 Ectothermic animals, which do not have their own mechanism to control body temperature, rely more on accumulation of ingested carotenoids than endotherms, which can maintain their thermal homeostasis.
 It is not surprising that in tissues of fish or reptiles, carotenoid concentration could be from 10 to 100 fold higher than in mammalians.

 Different lipids have different crystalline structures, which determine their viscosity and heat or thermal conductivity.
 This in turn affects membrane signaling and transport, energy production and other processes essential for cellular metabolism and functions.
 For a plant cell to synthesize 1 molecule of a carotenoid, which can change the viscosity and thermal energy conductivity of 10,000 or even 100,000 molecules of lipids, would be much faster and more economic than to activate a lipid replacement process, which would involve a few hundred or thousand more new lipid molecules to be synthesized.

 In animals and humans, carotenoid lipid complexes play an additional role to temperature adaptation role, or thermogenesis.
 They are able to control lipid droplet formation, LD, and mitochondrial activation/respiration, blood plasma lipoprotein oxygen transport, control of and tissue oxygenation.

 Role in nutrition

 Vegetable oils

 Oils used today as a food ingredient or for cooking are highly refined or ultra-processed products, which contribute, alongside refined sugars to the global obesity pandemic.
-Removal of carotenoids from pressed raw oils, together with other "impurities", significantly changes their physical and nutritional properties, making oils faster to digest, hence increases calorie absorption and postprandial lipidaemia.
+Removal of carotenoids from pressed raw oils, together with other "impurities", significantly changes their physical and nutritional properties, making oils faster to digest, hence increases calorie absorption and postprandial (post-meal) lipidaemia.

 L-tug technology reintroduces carotenoids back to refined oils, making complexes with them and restoring their natural health beneficial properties and reducing their digestion rate and lipid and calorie absorption.